netbox-community/netbox-operator/README.md

 The `parentAsnRange` field in the AsnClaim spec must match the **name** of an existing ASN Range in NetBox.
 The operator will claim an available ASN from that range.

+## RIR assignment

+NetBox requires every ASN to belong to a RIR (Regional Internet Registry).

+- On an **Asn**, `rir` is required and must match the **name** of an existing RIR in NetBox.
+- On an **AsnClaim**, `rir` is optional.
+When omitted, the RIR of the parent ASN Range is inherited and written to the generated Asn CR.

+`rir` is mutable on both resources and is not part of the restoration hash, so changing it never causes an ASN to be re-claimed.
+When the field changes, the operator updates the ASN in NetBox.

 Restoration (via `preserveInNetbox: true`) works the same way as for IP Addresses and Prefixes — the ASN is preserved in NetBox upon CR deletion and can be reclaimed when the AsnClaim is re-created.

 # Mixed usage of Prefixes